chris-greening/spyrograph/_posts/2023-04-08-customizing-the-location-of-our-visualizations-using-python-and-spyrograph.md

 First, decide on the new origin coordinates you want to use for your trochoid curve.
 These coordinates should be a tuple of two numbers representing the x and y values, e.g., (x, y)

 ### Create a trochoid curve with the custom origin
-When creating a new shape, pass the chosen origin coordinates as the `origin` parameter.
-For example:
+When creating a new shape, pass the chosen origin coordinates as the `origin` parameter

+For example the following code snippet creates a Hypotrochoid with a custom origin at the point (100, 100) instead of the default (0, 0):

 {% highlight python %}
 shape = Hypotrochoid(